• view out of cockpit

 01Take an Air Experience Flight.
 You can book it right now here book now

-02Join the Gliding Federation of Australia (GFA).
+02Join Gliding Australia (GA).
 If you’ve already enjoyed an Air Experience Flight or you’re sure you’re ready to commit

-To join the GFA you will need to use the GFA online membership system “GoMembership”.
+To join the GA you will need to use the GA online membership system “GoMembership”.
 You can join here

-To be a flying member of GFA you must also have a medical certificate, which is commonly as simple as a self declaration, but you should check the full requirements here
+To be a flying member of GA you must also have a medical certificate, which is commonly as simple as a self declaration, but you should check the full requirements here

 Medical Certificate